 Stanley Park is located on the downtown peninsula, only 5 miles from the central business district.
 There are approximately 50 miles of roads in the park.
 Also houses a zoo, lawn bowling, tennis, rose gardens, children’s zoo, and totem pole displays.
 The park is open 24 hours a day and admission is free.
 From parts of the park there are awesome views of the Vancouver skyline, i.e. the Seawall.

 The seawall is 6.5 miles long and took over 60 years to finish.
-Be sure to look for the bronze sculpture “Girl in a Wetsuit” located on a rock in the water, just off of the seawall.
+Allow about an hour to bicycle around the seawall path (there are numerous bike rental stores within a short bike ride of Stanley Park.
+Be sure to look for the bronze sculpture “Girl in a Wetsuit” located on a rock in the water, just off of the seawall on the opposite side of the park from Vancouver.
 This sculpture is somewhat similar to the “Little Mermaid” sculpture in the harbor of Copenhagen in Europe.
-Glance across the water towards North Vancouver – you will see large yellow piles of something initially unidentified.

 Vancouver Art Gallery is located at 750 Hornby Street.
 This museum is fantastic and is well worth a visit for those interested in art, especially by those who appreciate varied works from the 17th century to the present.
 I spent several hours here, exploring the wide variety of paintings.
 Some of the countries represented are Canada, the United States, the United Kingdom, the Netherlands, and France.